 Not only is there an unmet need on the market for alternatives to hormonal contraceptives, the genesis for the original research was personal for the then 22-year-old scientist who led it.
 Her findings were used to launch a company that could, within the decade, bring a new kind of contraceptive to the marketplace.

 It’s Suruchi Shrestha’s research — published in Science Translational Medicine in August 2021 and conducted as part of her dissertation while she was a graduate student at the University of North Carolina at Chapel Hill — that could change the future of contraception for many women worldwide.
 According to a Guttmacher Institute report, in the U.S. alone, there were 46 million sexually active women of reproductive age (15–49) who did not want to get pregnant in 2018.
 With the overturning of Roe v.
-Wade this year, Shrestha’s research could, indeed, be life changing for millions of American women and their families.
+Wade last year, Shrestha’s research could, indeed, be life changing for millions of American women and their families.

 Now a scientist with NextVivo, Shrestha is not directly involved in the development of the contraceptive that is based on her research.
 But, back in 2016 when she was going through her own problems with hormonal contraceptives, she “was very personally invested” in her research project, Shrestha says.
 She was coping with a long list of negative effects from an implanted hormonal IUD.
 According to the Mayo Clinic, those can include severe pelvic pain, headaches, acute acne, breast tenderness, irregular bleeding and mood swings.
 After a year, she had the IUD removed, but it took another full year before all the side effects finally subsided; she also watched her sister suffer the “same tribulations” after trying a hormonal IUD, she says.